(As of July 1, 2022)

 *Please see to “Skills Matrix of Director, Audit & Supervisory Board Member and Executive Officer”in the “Corporate Governance Report”

-Please see [Important Concurrent Positions] in the “Notice of Convocation of Annual Shareholders Meeting” (page 16-20, page 44-45)
+Please see [Important Concurrent Positions] in the “Notice of Convocation of Annual Shareholders Meeting” (page 15-21, page 49,50)

 ・As noted in Chapter 3.5 of the attached “Basic Policies on Corporate Governance,” an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.

-An outline of the analysis and evaluation for fiscal 2021 is as follows.
+An outline of the analysis and evaluation of the effectiveness of the Board of Directors for FY 2023 is as follows.

 (2) Exchange of opinions at the Outside Director Council